Generate client code using build script

 }

-• Now, you can modify src/main.rs to make use of the generated code:
+src/main.rsto make use of the generated code:

 #[macro_use] extern crate serde;